-Parents on drugs
+Parents who use drugs

 When parents are taking illegal drugs it can mean risks to the health and well-being of their children.
-Each child is affected differently, some do well in spite of problems, others develop more problems.
+Each child is affected differently, some do well in spite of problems, while others develop more problems.

 Drugs and parenting

 Just because someone is on drugs does not mean he or she will be a bad parent, but if parents are heavily intoxicated or under the influence of drugs it affects their ability to parent.
 Some parents who use drugs heavily may be less aware of what is going on around them and less capable of providing appropriate care.

 Children react to parents on drugs in different ways.
 They may: